jomic/cov-sim/README.md

 }
 ```

 The regions can be connected to other regions, which makes it possible for agents to try to infect random agents in a neighbouring region.
 There are two ways of specifying the connections in the `"region_connections"` field.
 The first is an array of arrays of integers, wherein the numbers in the n:th array specify the indices of the regions that region n is connected to.
-The other is to specify a filename as a string, in which line n lists spaced-seperated indices for regions connected to region n.
+The other is to specify a filename as a string, in which line n lists space-separated indices for regions connected to region n.

 ---